Some links on this page are affiliate links. See full disclosure in the page footer.

 Bluetooth

 Bluetooth technology, initially launched in 1999, started gaining traction in 2000 as manufacturers and mobile carriers began integrating it into their products.
-The Ericsson T36 phone, one of the first Bluetooth-enabled devices, marked the beginning of a wireless revolution.
+The first version, Bluetooth 1.0, allowed devices to connect wirelessly over short distances, replacing the need for cables.

 Early applications included hands-free calling with headsets, wireless file transfers between mobile phones, and syncing devices like PDAs and laptops.
 Over time, Bluetooth evolved to power a wide range of wireless peripherals, including speakers, smartwatches, and fitness trackers.